 I am happy to let you view as much of my wedding photography as you wish.
 You only have to ask.

-As I mentioned earlier, I know a number of photographers in Detroit, and most will be willing to let you see their work close up, as you should.
+As I mentioned earlier, I know a number of Detroit and Ann Arbor wedding photographers and all will be willing to let you see their work close up, as they should.

 Enjoy the experience!